 - 1-2 tablespoons chopped chives, plus more for garnish

-- Drain and push through ricer (or mash well till smooth).
-Mix in olive oil, sour cream, and salt and pepper to taste.
+- Drain and push through a ricer (or mash well till smooth).
+Mix in the cheese, olive oil, sour cream, and salt and pepper to taste.

-For an appetizer, try using a dollop of creme fraiche, a sprig of dill and a thin slice of smoked salmon.
+For an appetizer, try using a dollop of creme fraiche, a sprig of dill, and a thin slice of smoked salmon.

 Serving Size:1 potato cake